Code-Institute-Submissions/urban-paws/README.md

 5. Type **git clone**, and then paste the URL copied from GitHub.
 6. Press **Enter** and the local clone will be created.

 ## Credits

 ### Content

--   The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+All content included in the Urban Paws website is my own.

 ### Media

--   The photos used in this site were obtained from ...
+The following images were licensed for use from [Adobe Stock](https://stock.adobe.com/)

+-   Image 1
+-   Image 2

+The image for the 'What we do' section was sourced from [Adobe Stock](https://unsplash.com/) and

+The images for use on the About Us page are my own images.

 ### Acknowledgements